RyanT5/yl-training/content/post/module-C.md

 This module aims to give Young Leaders a general understanding of how to successfully demonstrate and teach a variety of skills.
 It will help make that process fun, and ensure that section members enjoy the experience.

-By the end of this module, you will:
+By the end of this module, you will have an understanding of:

-- understand and be able to talk about how young people learn effectively
+- how to talk about how young people learn effectively
-- demonstrate an ability to pass on skills to younger people
+- demonstrating an ability to pass on skills to younger people
-- understand and talk about different learning styles
+- talking about different learning styles
-- have confidence in using different training techniques
+- having confidence in using different training techniques

 ## Teaching new skills